javina89/TICTACTOE/README.md

 What helped in making this game more efficient was the knowledge I learned in taking challenges from edabit and challenging real players in SoloLearn.

-Update: The TicTacToeClass file is the same game written using object oriented programming (Classes).
+Update: The TicTacToeClass file is the same game written with scalability and using object oriented programming (Classes).

 For any questions or comments, feel free to visit [jesusavina.com](https://jesusavina.com)